 So, how does the estrobolome actually help with estrogen balance?

-Well, the estrobolome produces an enzyme called beta-glucuronidase which converts estrogen to its active form.
+Well, the estrobolome produces an enzyme called beta-glucuronidase, that converts estrogen to its active form.

 Once active, estrogen is able to bind to the appropriate receptors in the body and influence various estrogen-dependent processes.